Last Updated on: 22nd June 2023, 02:09 pm

-To remain agile, female parrots have just one active ovary, which will release eggs under the right conditions.
-Indeed, breeding is taxing for parrots, so they’ll only lay eggs when the conditions are right.
+To remain agile, female parrots have just 1 active ovary, which produces eggs in optimal conditions.
+Breeding taxes parrots’ bodies, so females lay eggs when they believe the time is right.

-Small parrots like Budgies and Cockatiels start laying at around 1 year old, whereas larger parrots like Amazons and African Greys start laying at 2-3 years old.
-Small parrots lay between 4 and 8 eggs per clutch, and their babies grow up fast, whereas large parrots lay only 2-4 per clutch.
+Small parrots like budgies and cockatiels start egg-laying at about 1 year old, whereas large parrots like Amazons and African greys start egg-laying at about 2-3 years old.

 What Age Do Female Parrots Lay Eggs?

-The table below shows when different types of female parrots should start and stop laying eggs.
-It also shows the approximate size of the clutch, who incubates the eggs, and how long the hatchlings stay in the nest.
+The table below shows when different parrot species start and stop laying eggs.
+It also shows the average clutch size, which gender incubates the eggs, and how long the hatchlings remain in the nest.

 What Age Do Parrots Stop Laying Eggs?

-According to Science Direct, this shouldn’t be encouraged because older parrots are likelier to suffer complications from laying eggs.
+According to Science Direct, egg-laying should be discouraged because older parrots are likelier to experience osteoporosis, bone fractures, dystocia, and premature death.

-According to Omelet, budgies take about 10 days to lay all their eggs (usually about 4-8).
-This can leave the last egg vulnerable to trampling, as it will hatch last and therefore be weakest.
+Budgies take about 10 days to lay all their eggs (usually about 4-8).
+This can leave the last egg vulnerable to trampling.
+Because this egg hatches last, it’ll be the weakest.

 How Often Do Parrots Lay Eggs?